Brain-Cog-Lab/Transfer-for-DVS/README.md

 python main_transfer.py --model Transfer_VGG_SNN --node-type LIFNode --source-dataset CALTECH101 --target-dataset NCALTECH101 --step 10 --batch-size 120 --act-fun QGateGrad --device 4 --seed 42 --num-classes 101 --traindata-ratio 1.0 --smoothing 0.0 --domain-loss --domain-loss-coefficient 0.5 --TET-loss --regularization
 ```

+For datasets [CEP-DVS](https://ieeexplore.ieee.org/document/9426390),  The corresponding read file is [rgb_hsv.py](./rgb_hsv.py), Please put it in the tonic environment at a location such as: `/home/anaconda3/envs/all_hx/lib/python3.8/site-packages/tonic/datasets/`.

 ## Citation
 If our paper is useful for your research, please consider citing it: